 Volunteer Requirements to Receive the Mayor's Youth Volunteer Service Award:

-- The Award is open to all middle school and high school students on Hilton Head Island;
+- The Award is open to all middle school and high school students who attend a Hilton Head Island school;

 - The following are the eligibility requirements for each level of recognition:

 - Bronze Level: At least 50 hours of volunteer service;

 - Silver Level: 51 to 100 hours of volunteer service;

 - Gold Level: 101 to 150 hours of volunteer service;

 - Mayor's Call to Service Award: More than 150 hours of volunteer service.